 Employee Provident Fund is a fund meant for the welfare of employees where 12% of the employee’s basic salary and dearness allowance is contributed to the fund account every month.
-A matching contribution is made by the employer.
-This fund balance earns 8.10% interest every year.
+The employer also contributes an equal amount.

-Yes, Form 15G is mandatory if you do not want TDS to be deducted from the withdrawal amount.
+Yes, Form 15G is mandatory if you don't want TDS to be deducted from the PF withdrawal amount.
 Section 192A of the Finance Act 2015 states that PF withdrawal will attract TDS if the withdrawal amount is more than Rs.50,000 and your employment tenure is of less than 5 years.

 Keeping these above conditions in view, these are the PF withdrawal rules that will be applicable: